-While preparing this article, I had a chance to read Leonard Peikoff’s article, “My Thirty Years With Ayn Rand: An intellectual Memoir.”
+While preparing this article, I had a chance to read Leonard Peikoff’s article, “My Thirty Years With Ayn Rand: An Intellectual Memoir.”
 What he wrote in that article fit me – and to this article – so well that I want to paraphrase him, “When I first came across Ayn Rand’s work, Romantic Manifesto, I was an ignorant, intelligent 20-year-old who knew nothing about philosophy or how to think.
 Ayn Rand brought me up intellectually.
 Therefore, some of my reminiscences are going to cast me in the role of naïve foil exhibiting her brilliance by contrast.
-This implication does not bother me, however, because alongside my confusions and errors, I claim one offsetting virtue: I did finally learn and come to practice what Ayn Rand taught me.”
+This implication does not bother me, however, because, alongside my confusions and errors, I claim one offsetting virtue: I did finally learn and come to practice what Ayn Rand taught me.”

 My Early Economic and Political Ideas:

-I am an Indian who discovered Ayn Rand around the age of 20 in late 1970s.
+I am an Indian who discovered Ayn Rand around the age of 20 in the late 1970s.
 I had been dabbling with some political and economic ideas very early in my life.
-I still remember an argument I had with my mathematics teacher, who was a communist, when I was studying tenth standard at the age of 15 in 1971.
-It was a question I asked him about Soviet people standing in queues for wheat and meat during winter in sub-zero weather because of shortage of both commodities, which I learned about while reading newspapers, for which he could not offer a satisfactory answer.
+I still remember an argument I had with my mathematics teacher, who was a communist when I was studying the tenth standard at the age of 15 in 1971.
+It was a question I asked him about Soviet people standing in queues for wheat and meat during winter in sub-zero weather because of the shortage of both commodities, which I learned about while reading newspapers, for which he could not offer a satisfactory answer.

-Around the age of 20, I used to discuss with another communist friend of mine about comparative performance of different economic systems, particularly that of the United States of America and the Soviet Union.
-I usually defended United States of America against the Soviet Union at that time, more on economic principles, and to some lesser extend on political principles such as freedom of thought and expression, without invoking any underlying philosophical principles – the fundamental metaphysical nature of man, the nature and source of human knowledge – his conceptual knowledge – and the validation of his knowledge, and ultimately, a code of values – an ethics – derived from these two branches- metaphysics and epistemology.
+Around the age of 20, I used to discuss with another communist friend of mine about the comparative performance of different economic systems, particularly that of the United States of America and the Soviet Union.
+I usually defended the United States of America against the Soviet Union at that time, more on economic principles, and to some lesser extent on political principles such as freedom of thought and expression, without invoking any underlying philosophical principles – the fundamental metaphysical nature of man, the nature and source of human knowledge – his conceptual knowledge – and the validation of his knowledge, and ultimately, a code of values – an ethics – derived from these two branches- metaphysics and epistemology.

-My argument in essence amounted to the idea that American economic system was more productive and prosperous one than that of the Soviet system because of its freedom, and therefore, a preferable economic system.
+My argument, in essence, amounted to the idea that American economic system was more productive and prosperous one than that of the Soviet system because of its freedom, and therefore, a preferable economic system.
 The source for the data that I used to defend my position in those discussions was Time and Newsweek magazines, which I started to read, often in a public library at that time, and English newspapers, which I began to read regularly since my college days starting around 1974.

 My First Encounter with Ayn Rand’s Works: The Romantic Manifesto: